Menu

 - Working towards the initiative 'Zero Carbon' by 2030

-- Improving the facilities in school, including the toilets
+- Improving the facilities in school, including the dining area

 These are the pledges we are committed to delivering: